Landmark Declaration on Women in the Catholic Church Issued Ahead of Papal Visit, Calls for Women to Have Greater Choice

 One of the largest Catholic organizations working for equality and justice in the church today with over 25,000 members and supporters and 50 chapters nationally, Call To Action educates, inspires and activates Catholics to act for justice and build inclusive communities.

-CORPUS advocates for a reformed and renewed priesthood, rooted in the Spirit of Vatican II and open to all regardless of gender, marital status or sexual orientation.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+CORPUS advocates for a reformed and renewed priesthood, rooted in the Spirit of Vatican II and open to all regardless of gender, marital status or sexual orientation.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.